rwsarmstrong/strongtrack/README.md

 Assuming you have python and the libraries listed above installed correctly run python strongtrack.py If you have using the executable nagivate to the 'executable' and run 'strongtrack.exe'.

-Now in 0.6 you'll be presented with a GUI interface where you can pick a video to analyse as well as the option to create a new model or load up a previously created model.
+You'll be presented with a GUI interface where you can pick a video to analyse as well as the option to create a new model or load up a previously created model.
 Only once a model has been created or loaded will the video and annotation tool appear.

 The project name you enter/use is used to set aside different training data and keyposes for multiple faces.
 XML files, model files and keyposes are created in the 'projects' directory.